UbhiTS/ad-alexadoorwindowannounce/README.md

 `announcements\|end_time` | True | time | 23:59:59 | The time to disable the service.
 (24h format)

 ## Thank you!
-This app wouldn't be possible without the amazing work done by the developers and community at **[Home Assistant](https://www.home-assistant.io/)**, and of Keaton Taylor and Alan Tse on their **Alexa Media Player integration** for Home Assistant. *https://github.com/custom-components/alexa_media_player*
+This app wouldn't be possible without the amazing work done by the developers and community at **[Home Assistant](https://www.home-assistant.io/)**

-It's a secured feeling to know the status of your garage or main/side exits.
-Ever since we've set this up in our home, now we don't think we can do without it.
-Your home suddenly gets a voice, something like Jarvis ... awesome !

 If you like my work and feel gracious, you can buy me a beer below ;)